ae6rt/photo-albums/README.md

 ##### What it still needs:

     * Unit tests using whatever the Angular community uses
+    * Add new album
+    * Add photo to existing album
     * Keyboard handling for <enter> detection during album title and photo caption editing

 Some of the Angular code is clunky and naive.
 I'm still learning.